 The SIRO will also:

-- managing delivery of information governance and assurance services
+- manage delivery of information governance and assurance services;

-- ensure that information risks are treated as a priority for the business
+- ensure that information risks are treated as a priority for the council;

-- play a vital role in getting the council to recognise the value of its information
+- play a vital role in getting the council to recognise the value of its information; and

-The current SIRO is Janie Berry, Director of Governance and Monitoring Officer.
+The current SIRO is Bryn Roberts, Director of Governance and Monitoring Officer.

 Information Asset Owner

 Information Asset Owners (IAO) are senior members of staff who are the nominated owner for one or more identified information assets in the council.
 They must be senior or responsible individuals involved in running the relevant service areas.